mininimal/gmgmgm/src/work/thinq-tv/index.md

 CrowdPublish.tv was a [Venture Devils](https://entrepreneurship.asu.edu/programs/venture-devils/) startup.
 The whole team was made up of current ASU students who worked about 15 hours a week on the project.

 This was a side project for me while I finished my Graphic Information Technology degree at ASU.
 My only experience code-wise were in the basic web stack of HTML, CSS, and JavaScript.
-I originally joined as a UX Designer, but realizing how early stage this project was I decided to focus on guiding the product vision.
+I originally joined as a UX Designer, but the disorganization of the project pushed me into the Product Designer role, and I ended up learning a lot more!

 ## Vision